aportno/ethereum-sandbox/solidity-dev-guide/section-1/README.md

 * Function types:
     * public: anyone with account can call this function
         * cannot return data if function modifies contract
+        * example:
+            * if a contract is deployed and has a function available, then any user with an address can interact with the contract and read or modify its contents (depending on what the function does)
+            * if account 0x17f deploys the contract that has a function that changes a state variable
+                * account 0x5c6 can call the state variable or change the state variable of the contract
+                * account 0x036 can do the same, etc
     * private: only the contracts code can call this function
         * cannot return data if function modifies contract
     * view: this function returns data and does NOT modify the contract's data
         * interchangeable with "constant"
         * essentially is a "read only"